castle2668/astro-blog/src/content/blog/2024-10-28-linked-lists.md

 ## Wrap Up

 A linked list is a flexible data structure, especially useful for situations that involve frequent additions and deletions.

 In this article, we’ve covered how to add nodes with `addToHead` and `addToTail`, remove nodes with `removeHead` and `removeTail`, and search the list using `search` and `indexOf`.

 These basic operations offer insight into how to access and manage data within a linked list.

-Stay tuned for the next article, where we’ll explore more linked list operations or delve into different types of linked lists (like singly linked or doubly linked lists).
-Thanks for reading!